christianalfoni/module-loader-tdd/README.md

 </html>
 ````
 >**Note** that in production all the modules will be concatinated and optimized into one single javascript file,
-causing the browser to not do a lot of unecessary requests.
+avoiding any unneccesary fetching of files.

 > **Note** that you could of course load a **main.js** as the last script instead of putting it inside your html
 file/template

 >**TIP:** When using Node JS and the HTML is delivered with a template, you can easily dynamically add the script
 tags based on available .js files in your source folder.
+Look at the *demo*.

 ### Testing a module
-Running a test on a module requires you to pass the name of the module and a function for testing.
-The function
+Now, this is where the **module-loader** shines.
+Running a test on a module requires you to pass the name of
-receives three arguments.
-The first being the the module, the second being its private methods
+the module and a function for testing.
+The function receives three arguments.
+The first being the the module,
-and the last argument is the required dependencies inside the module being tested.
+the second being its private methods and the last argument is the required dependencies inside the module being tested.

 The deps object is a map of the dependencies, e.g. *deps.logger*.
 If the dependency is an object with methods
 they are all automatically *stubbed*, which basically means that they are verifiable empty functions.
 We do this